heinc1010/BAMixChecker/docs/Usage.rst

 ::

-    -v –-RefVer ['hg38','hg19'] Default is “hg38”.
+    -v –-RefVer ['hg38','hg19'].
+Default is "hg38".
 If the reference is hg19, give this option ‘-r hg19’.

     -o --OutputDIR  Output directory path.
 BAMixChecker creates the new directory '/BAMixChecker' under the current directory as a default.

     -p --MaxProcess The max number of process.
 Default = 1

-    --FullPATH  Use to report with the full path of the file.
-BAMixChecker resports with the only file name as a default.
+    --FullPATH  Used to report the full path of the file.
+BAMixChecker otherwise reports only the file name as a default.

     --RemoveVCF Use this option to remove called VCF files after running.